English

 As a key pillar of the curriculum at SST Maidstone, the English department leads an engaging curriculum ranging from Poetry, Creative Writing, Classic and Modern Novels and Shakespeare Plays.
 Students learn a vast array of skills to support their reading, writing and oracy skills and play a key role in the promotion of Reading within the school.

 The English department works closely with the School Library to ensure students are supported in developing a love of reading and improving their reading age.
-Competitions such as Extreme Reading and AR Millionaires ensure students are engaged in this.
+We use Sparx Reader competitions and the use of Reading Stamps to reward students for reading aloud in all lessons ensure students are engaged with reading; there is a reading rewards trip at the end of the academic year to reward students for their efforts.
 Students are also encouraged to become authors, crafting and editing their own stories and publishing a book alongside their peers.
-The annual Book Launch event showcases the students skills in writing and imagination, sharing their success with parents and staff.
+The annual Book Launch event for Year 8 students showcases the students’ skills in writing and imagination, sharing their success with parents and staff.

 Curriculum Intent

 From the start of their English journey, students will explore how communication has evolved through time.
 We want students to understand that language is a system that can be decoded and continuously evolves according to purpose, audience, context and culture, transmitting ideas about identity.
 At the heart of our English curriculum is our drive to foster a lifelong love of reading; we offer the range of opportunities needed to develop fluent, enthusiastic and critical readers.
 Students are immersed in an array of literature from Shakespeare to contemporary drama, poetry and prose, cultivating a cultural appreciation of the literary arts.
-This wealth of imagined and real world texts, for example, Chinese Cinderella and War Time literature, encourages independent thought on the human condition, nurturing an understanding of the intricacies of their own world and what it means to be human.
+This wealth of imagined and real world texts, for example, Chinese Cinderella and War Time literature in Year 7, to The Handmaid’s Tale and A Streetcar Named Desire for A-Level, encourages independent thought on the human condition, nurturing an understanding of the intricacies of their own world and what it means to be human.

 We want to expose students to new skills which enhance their awareness of the potential of language and equip them with the ability and determination to make words their greatest power through both accurate writing and their spoken language.
 These excellent literacy skills will prepare them for the modern world, enabling them to engage with the written word in everyday life.
 Students will be-able to make connections across subjects to understand that skills and knowledge are transferrable and continuously expanding.
 We aim to foster critical, confident and articulate students who are inquisitive, individual, creative and have engendered an appreciation for the value of literature and a love of reading.